 Hemorrhoids are swellings around the anus or in the lower part of the rectum, the last portion of the intestinal tract.
-External hemorrhoids are located under the skin of the anus and may become inflamed.
+External hemorrhoids are located under the skin of the anus and may get inflamed.
 Internal hemorrhoids are located in the rectum and may go slightly bleeding during bowel movement.
 Hemorrhoids are harmless, but many people are uncomfortable with it.

 Hemorrhoids are caused by increased pressure in the veins of the anus or rectum.
 This pressure makes the blood vessels expand and bulge.
 The following factors may contribute to an increased pressure:

 - Repeated excessive pressing during defecation.

 - Sitting on the toilet for long periods, so the pelvic floor muscles become fatigued.

 - Chronic (prolonged) diarrhea, chronic constipation or irregular bowel movements.

 - Age: when getting older, blood vessels wear off and weaken.

 - Too much sedentary work: moving improves intestinal peristalsis, sitting slows down the peristalsis.

 - Coughing a lot: coughing increases pressure on the blood vessels around the anus.